 Numerous forms of maintenance must be performed on commercial property, regardless of its size or nature, including routine upkeep, emergency repairs, and special inspections, all of which must be completed (such as may be directed by an insurance company).
 Prevention (or preventative) maintenance, on the other hand, is particularly crucial for safeguarding buildings, equipment, and landscaping.

-Illustrations of Preventive Maintenance
+Importance of Preventive Building Maintenance

 Different Types of Preventive Maintenance